 The principle is to seed the child’s microbial communities with ones from mother, father, and sibling, NOT with ones from dog or cat or other environments.
 The major infant’s microbiota to be seeded include the ones in the gut, the airway, and on the skin.
 The following seven practices will help mom finish the job easily.

 2. Breastfeed.
 Mom’s milk is not only the natural and unique food for the infant but also the food for their gut probiotics.
 Human milk oligosaccharide (HMO) is the evolutionary link between the human and bacteria world.
 HMO selectively promotes groups of bacteria, such as Bifidobacterium.
-Bifidobacterium are bacteria that do not hurt humans, can digest HMO and use it as energy to grow and produce chemical by-products that can be used by humans as energy and as a messenger of peace to the human immune system.
+Bifidobacterium is bacteria that does not hurt humans, can digest HMO, and use it as energy to grow and produce chemical by-products that can be used by humans as energy and as a messenger of peace to the human immune system.
 So milk has the prebiotic that promotes probiotics to prevent allergies.

 4. Sleep with the baby in the same bed.
 This will not only make it easier to breastfeed at night, but also reduce the baby’s stress from the significant environmental change.
 The close contact will help skin microbiota to be transferred from mom to infant.